SuruEarnest/catalog-app/README.md

-# RexistroService
+# Catalog-app
-The backend API powering RexistroMobileApp, web client and other third party users'
+The backend API for product catalog management